An Adventurous 3 Day Auckland Itinerary

 Complete your meal with professionally chosen wine pairings.
 The eatery is especially bustling on Friday and Saturday evenings, making it a must-visit for those spending a weekend in Auckland.

-🏨 Accommodations in close proximity to The Grove Restaurant
+🏨 Accommodations nearby The Grove Restaurant

 Island Hopping and Adrenaline Rushes